silnrsi/font-kanchenjunga/documentation/source/faq.md

 Kanchenjunga is world’s third highest mountain situated on the border between Sikkim state, and eastern Nepal.
 Etymology of this name is found in Britannica: The name Kanchenjunga is derived from four words of Tibetan origin, usually rendered Kang-chen-dzo-nga or Yang-chhen-dzö-nga and interpreted in Sikkim as the “Five Treasuries of the Great Snow.”
 This peak represents the geographical distribution of the Bantawa language quite well.

-#### *Since the Kirat Rai script is not officially in the Unicode Standard, what are the problems I might encounter?*
+#### *How is this font different from v1.000 which was released before it was officially in the Unicode Standard?*

-This font is using codepoints that are not officially in the Unicode Standard.
-The Kirat Rai script has been accepted for encoding into the standard, but those codepoints can always change.
-Once the script is in a published version of Unicode the encoding assignments may change.
-If you use this font, and codepoints are changed, this font will be updated and your data will need converting to the new codepoints.
+The Kirat Rai script was officially encoded in the Unicode Standard version 17.0.
+Kanchenjunga version 1.000 was released in 2023 with provisional codepoints.
+However, those codepoints did not change, so if you used Kanchenjunga version 1.000, no data conversion will be necessary.
+The only difference is that the font now includes a Medium and SemiBold weight in addition to the Regular and Bold that were released with version 1.000.

 #### *I used a Kirat Rai font which was custom encoded.
 How can I convert my data from the custom encoding to Unicode?*